 King-Morgridge Scholars Program

-The King-Morgridge Scholars Program is an exceptional opportunity for enterprising, creative, dedicated young adults committed to applying their talents toward poverty alleviation.
-Recipients are selected for their drive, academic success, and commitment to addressing issues of poverty in their own countries.
+The King-Morgridge Scholars Program is a four-year, full-tuition scholarship for enterprising, creative, dedicated students committed to applying their talents toward poverty alleviation.
+Selected for their community involvement, leadership, academic success, and commitment to alleviating poverty, King-Morgridge Scholars join us from secondary institutions around the globe.

-Through the generous gifts of the King and Morgridge families, this endowed program is awarded to six incoming first-year students each fall.
-Selected scholars will receive a full-time, four-year/eight-semester scholarship to the University of Wisconsin–Madison that includes tuition and fees, on-campus room and board, health insurance, airfare, and a stipend for miscellaneous expenses.
+Scholars receive a full-time, four-year/eight-semester scholarship to the University of Wisconsin–Madison that includes tuition and fees, room and board, health insurance, airfare, and a stipend for miscellaneous expenses.
+The scholarship is made possible through generous gifts by the King and Morgridge families.

 Eligibility